| Sonny Caberwal

 obstacles that come in your way.

-What steps have you taken to strengthen Sikhi in younger generations?
-What would you recommend for kids to do?
+Sikhi in younger generations?
+What would you recommend for

-retreat), and would love to be as helpful as I can to any
+I've served as a counselor at a Sikh camp (Lohgarhretreat), and would love to be as helpful as I can to any

 Sikh kid that needs help.
 If anyone needs some help or